Le0xFF/VoidLinuxInstaller/README.md

 To have a smooth script workflow, the following is the suggested disk layout:

 - GPT as disk label type for UEFI systems, also because this script will only works on UEFI systems;
-- Less than 1 GB for `/boot/efi` as first partition, as EFI System type;
+- Less than 1 GB for bootable EFI partition, as first partition and as EFI System type;
-- Rest of the disk for the Volume Group, where LVM will be applied, as second partition as Linux filesystem.
+- Rest of the disk for the Volume Group, where encryption and LVM will eventually be applied, as second partition as Linux filesystem.

 Those two will be physical partition.
 You don't need to create a `/home` partition because BTRFS subvolumes will take care of that.

 ### Final partitioning result

-Following the script, at the very end your drive will end up being like the following, if you choosed LUKS and LVM:
+Following the script, at the very end your drive will end up being like the following, if you choosed LUKS, LVM and GRUB2 as bootloader:

 ``` bash
 /dev/nvme0n1                               259:0    0 953,9G  0 disk